Sunday, June 27, 2010

 B: Very neat, mixing the scientific references (which make very good lyrics in their own right: “Like a satellite, I’m in orbit all the way around you” and “…you got me / A force more powerful than gravity / It’s physics, there’s no escape”) with the down-to-earth stuff like blue undies and painting toenails.

 A: Mainstream radio’s bread and butter, this.
-Given it’s Lena’s vocals and performance that sell the song, it’s refreshing to hear the song denuded of them and realise there’s a brilliant piece of music beneath it all that has just as much character of its own: I could listen to the instrumental version on a loop and never get tired of it.
+Given it’s Lena’s vocals and performance that sell the song, it’s refreshing to hear the song denuded of them and realise there’s a brilliant piece of music beneath it all that has just as much character of its own.
+I could listen to the instrumental version on a loop and never get tired of it.

 V: For all the arguments about Lena’s accent, this is the most unaffected Germany entry – and indeed winner – in years.
 It’s a great song to have won the whole shebang, too, because that’s precisely what it is: just Lena and her backing vocalists on stage.
 No props, no gimmicks, no special effects.
 And it’s brilliant.